×

 Remedies without medicines.

-First, non-medicinal treatments are explored, especially in cases of mild symptoms.
+First, non-medical treatments are explored, especially in cases of mild symptoms.
 Treatments without medicines include:

-• Getting regular exercise, such as walking or cycling, but avoiding strenuous or intense activity right before night.
+• Getting regular exercise, such as walking or cycling, but avoiding strenuous or intense activity right before bedtime.

 • Following healthy sleeping habits, such as getting 7 to 9 hours of sleep each night and abstaining from watching television, reading, or using a computer or phone while lying in bed.
 The symptoms of RLS can intensify if you don’t get enough sleep.